 The Uncollectible Status requires you to supply your financial information to the IRS proving that you do not have any surplus income after paying for monthly living expenses.
 When applying, be sure you have all the financial information, as well as your monthly budget that the IRS may inquire about.
 Also, having a promising idea of budget standards by the IRS will allow you to determine whether you qualify for the status.

 Unable to pay your back taxes?
 Don’t know what direction to go in?
-Call Sheppard Law Offices today for a free consultation with our Columbus tax attorney and see what your options are to get the best settlement possible.
+Call Sheppard Law Offices today to schedule your free consultation with our Columbus tax attorney and see what your options are to get the best settlement possible.
 Kenneth Sheppard Jr. and his team of tax Attorneys are trained for nationwide tax laws.